Samsung Galaxy Z Fold 4: Software

 The Samsung Galaxy Z Fold 4 ships with Android 12L based One UI 4.1.1.
-They enabled a couple of new “Labs” features for multi-window fans.
+They enabled a couple of new "Labs" features for multi-window fans.
 With these new options enabled, users can now swipe the corner of an app inward to enable Pop-Up View.
 They can also swipe from the edges of the screen using two fingers to enable multi-window mode on the fly.
 Samsung has promised 4 Android OS upgrades (till Android 16) and 5 years of security updates (till 2027).
 One UI 5.0 was released on 7 November 2022.
 Even the Galaxy Z Fold 4 is getting the stable Android 13 update in the country with firmware version F936NKSU1BVK5.
 These new updates also bring the November 2022 security patch to the devices to fix close to four dozen security vulnerabilities.

 The One UI 6 update based on Android 14 began rolling out to all Z Fold 4 devices on 16 December 2023.
 This was later followed by One UI 6.1, which mainly includes new AI-based features that are exclusive to this and later generations of the Galaxy Z series.

 The One UI 7 update based on Android 15 began rolling out to all Z Fold 4 devices on 2 May 2025.

+Finally on 6 October 2025, the Z Fold 4 received Android 16 with One UI 8 as its last version.